-EnWave evaluated and assessed the risk of forced labour and child labour in our supply chain by evaluating the associated spend by supplier over the last two calendar years ("Evaluated Period") and the inherent risk associated with the parts and materials procured.
+EnWave evaluated and assessed the risk of forced labour and child labour in our supply chain by evaluating the associated spend by supplier from January 1, 2022 to December 31, 2023 ("Evaluated Period") and the inherent risk associated with the parts and materials procured.
+There have been no material changes to EnWave's supply chain or suppliers since the Evaluation Period.
 In review of the spend by supplier, the majority of EnWave suppliers are domiciled in Canada and the United States, comprising 96% of total spend for the Evaluated Period.
 China comprises 3% of total spend for the Evaluated Period.
 In review of the US Department of Labour's Goods at Risk List (the "List"), neither Canada nor the United States are on the List.
 China was included on the List for being at risk of forced labour and child labour with the production of electronics.

 EnWave also reviewed the inherent risk of forced labour and child labour associated with the types of parts and materials purchased.
-Based on the 2023 Walk Free Foundation Report, electronics, which EnWave uses in the manufacturing of REVTM equipment, has a high inherent risk.
+Based on the 2023 Walk Free Foundation Report, electronics, which EnWave uses in the manufacturing of REV[TM] equipment, has a high inherent risk.
 EnWave sourced electronics from China in the Evaluation Period but the total spend was a de minimus amount.